by Jill Bunting

 Yet we also hear people point out the many ways in which cleantech is different than IT.
 These comparisons typically cast the industry in a more negative light.
 We hear about how cleantech startups are less capital efficient than their IT counterparts, how sales cycles can be long and challenging, how the industry is regulated and reliant on policy decisions which may or may not be forthcoming.
 Clearly there is some truth to these criticisms – though many of them tell parts, but not the whole, of the story.

 Whatever one thinks of this never ending debate, there is one area where we can confidently draw a cleantech/ IT comparison: energy efficiency.
 Let me count the ways.
-First, in our most …
+First, …

 Wind turbines stand tall and mesmerize with their motion.
 Solar cells bask in the sparkling sun.
 Meanwhile, hidden down in the dark dirty underworld, a compelling technology sits quietly and gets no respect.
 Once installed it largely goes unseen and, it seems, it’s equally invisible in the world of clean technology press, venture funding and government R&D funding.
 Yet this technology provides some of the most intriguing economic returns available for reducing a building’s net energy consumption and I would welcome the right opportunity to fund an exciting business in this category.